Post-traumatic stress disorder can occur after experiencing or seeing a traumatic event involving the threat of injury or death.

 For men of all ages nationally: MensLine Australia 1300 78 99 78 www.mensline.org.au

 Youth Support Services: Kids Helpline 1800 55 1800 (24/7 crisis support) www.kidshelp.com.au

 Veterans and Veterans Families Counselling Service: 1800 011 046 www.vvcs.gov.au

 • You are unable to contain your behaviour

 • You have very distressing symptoms of PTSD.

-Michael Guy is a Clinical Psychologist offering specialised psychological therapy in southern Sydney’s Sutherland Shire at Miranda and in Wollongong.
-The practice focuses on providing psychological therapy to those with a history of trauma including PTSD (Post Traumatic Stress Disorder).
+Michael Guy is a Clinical Psychologist offering specialised psychological trauma therapy in Hobart.
+He focuses on providing psychological therapy to those with a history of trauma including PTSD (Post Traumatic Stress Disorder).